rohanpal22/IPL-Live-Dashboard/README.md

 - **Enhanced User Experience**: Enjoy a visually appealing dashboard interface with integrated player images and tooltips for an immersive user experience.

 ## Outcome
 The resultant Live IPL Dashboard in Power BI represents a comprehensive solution for real-time IPL match analysis.
-By delivering Ɵmely updates and acƟonable insights, the dashboard enhances decision-making processes and fosters deeper engagement with IPL matches among stakeholders and cricket enthusiasts.
+By delivering timely updates and actionable insights, the dashboard enhances decision-making processes and fosters deeper engagement with IPL matches among stakeholders and cricket enthusiasts.

 ## Future enhancement
 - Explore additional features such as historical data analysis and predictive modelling.